allytrope/variant-analysis/README.md

 Configuration settings are set with a `.yaml` file inside the directory `config`.
 Multiple config files can exist for convenient testing with different datasets.
 The name of the desired config file for a particular run, however, should be set under `configfile:` in `workflow/Snakefile`.
 The config file should be filled out to include any starting datasets such as `.fastq` files for all individuals to be analyzed and a reference genome for the species.
 Other steps may require their own additional files as well and these can all be specified here.

-Some of the required files for various steps include the following.
+Initial required files for first steps of variant calling are the following.
-For alignment:
 * Reference genome
 * Raw FASTQ files (ending with `.fastq.gz`)

-For BQSR:
-* VCF of known variants for reference genome

-For VQSR:
-* VCF for truth variants
-* VCF for training variants
+Many subsequent steps also require their own user-created inputs.
+These should be specified in the config file.

 ## Output